Yonsei-MILab/TPE-Det/README.md

 We employed EfficientDet for our 2D detection networks.

-The github repos for EfficientDet:
+The GitHub repositories for EfficientDet:

 EfficientDet-PyToch: https://github.com/rwightman/efficientdet-pytorch

 PyTorch-Image-Models: https://github.com/rwightman/pytorch-image-models

-Here, we make a complete python code for training EfficientDet and performing inference in "TPE-Det.py".
+Here, we make a complete python code for training EfficientDet and performing inference in "TPE-Det.py."
-You can easily change the hyper-parameters such as learning rate, number of epochs, batch size, and selecting appropriate loss function and optimizer.

 # Ensembling the detection networks of three different perpendicular planes:

-Here, we make a complete python code for the second stage available for researchers.
-The file named "TPE-Det.py" contains processing steps for ensembling detection networks by final bounding box selection.
+The file named "TPE-Det.py" contains the processing steps for ensembling detection networks through final bounding box selection.

 Initially, we independently detected the CMBs using the axial, sagittal, and coronal images via the proposed TPE-Det.